catalyzeio/stratum-docs/guides/php-mysql.md

 Now your database settings will be automatically picked up when deployed on Catalyze or read from the `.env` file when developing locally.

 ## Using environment variables
-Using environment varaibles in php and Laravel is pretty straight forward.
-Just use the `getenv()` function any where you need to access an environment varaible.
-You can find more documentaiton on the `getenv()` function [here](http://php.net/manual/en/function.getenv.php).
+Using environment variables in PHP and Laravel is pretty straight forward.
+Just use the `getenv()` function any where you need to access an environment variable.
+You can find more documentation on the `getenv()` function [here](http://php.net/manual/en/function.getenv.php).

 ### Example
 `$databaseUrl = getenv("DATABASE_URL");`

 ### Updating Environment Variables
-When updating your environment variables, there are a couple ways you can accomplish this.
-You can update them using the [Catalyze Dashboard](https://dashboard.catalyze.io), or using the [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli).
+Use the [Stratum CLI](https://github.com/catalyzeio/catalyze-paas-cli) to update your environment variables.

 ---

 #### Catalyze Dashboard
 Using the dashboard is the easiest of the two.
-Just sign into the [Dashboard](https://dashboard.catalyze.io/signin).
-Then procede to the [Environments](http://dashboard.catalyze.io/environments) section.
+Just sign into the [Stratum Dashboard](https://stratum.catalyze.io).
+Then proceed to the [Environments](http://dashboard.catalyze.io/environments) section.
 The next few steps will be different depending on if your environment is provisioned.
 Once on the environments dashboard, just click on your environment in the left hand navigation.

 #### Pre Provision
-If your environemnt is not provisioned yet, you may edit all properties of it within the dashbaord.
+If your environment is not provisioned yet, you may edit all properties of it within the dashboard.
 Just navigate to the "Services Config" tab and edit your environment variables as you see fit.

 #### Post Provision
 Once your environment has been provisioned the process is a little different.
 Once you navigate to your environment within the dashboard.
 You will see